 Young cattle before first calving and male cattle for breeding purposes may be purchased annually to an extent of 10% of the adult cattle stock.
-For the purpose of massive expansion of the stock, the switch to another race, the opening of a new operation branch or for breeds threatened by extinction this percentage may be increased to 40%.
-The purchase of animals from domestic animal races threatened by extinction for breeding purpose is allowed without any limit to age.
+For the purpose of massive expansion of the stock, the switch to another race or the opening of a new operation branch this percentage may be increased to 40%.